aregtech/areg-sdk/README.md

 <details open><summary> Click to show / hide <code>Build with IDE</code>.</summary><br/>

-> 💡 In this chapter, we explain how to build the AREG SDK with Microsoft Visual Studio and Visual Studio Code.
+> 💡 In this chapter, we explain how to build the AREG and examples with *Microsoft Visual Studio* and *Visual Studio Code*.
 The other IDEs currently are not in our focus.

-To build the AREG SDK using [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/), ensure that you have cloned the sources properly as [described earlier](#clone-sources) and follow the instructions bellow.
+To build the AREG and examples using [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/), ensure that you have cloned the sources properly as [described earlier](#clone-sources) and follow the instructions bellow.

-#### Build in Microsoft Visual Studio
+#### Build using Microsoft Visual Studio

 1. Open [`areg-sdk.sln`](https://github.com/aregtech/areg-sdk/blob/master/areg-sdk.sln) in *Microsoft Visual Studio*.
 2. Build the solution with *MSVC*.

-#### Build in Visual Studio Code
+#### Build using Visual Studio Code

 1. Open the `areg-sdk` folder in *Visual Studio Code*.
 2. In the Explorer panel, select [`CMakeLists.txt`](https://github.com/aregtech/areg-sdk/blob/master/CMakeLists.txt).
-3. Right-click on the file and select **Configure All Projects** from the context menu.
-Wait for the configuration to complete.
+3. Right-click on the file, select **Configure All Projects** from the context menu and wait for completion.
-4. Right-click on the file again and select **Build All Projects** to build the sources with the default (`g++`) compiler and default options.
+4. Right-click on the file again and select **Build All Projects** to build the sources with the default options.

 </details>